About the grants

 Application forms and guidance will be available on this page as each round opens.
 Simply read the guidance, and complete the application form, which must be submitted by email, by the stated deadline.

-NB These dates are subject to change from time to time.
 To be certain never to miss a round, email the Grants Officer to be added to the Connect Well Grants mailing list.

 Further information and assistance